 The Sally Webster Inn

-Our first night, we stayed in a Rockport MA bed and breakfast called The Sally Webster Inn.
+Want to be at the heart of it all?
+Check out this Rockport MA bed and breakfast called The Sally Webster Inn.
 This cozy B&B is an easy walk downtown, which makes it a choice spot.
 You won’t have to battle for parking on busy summer evenings!
 (Click here to read reviews on TripAdvisor)

-The host, Sawsan, made sure we had everything we needed and served us a perfect breakfast in the morning.
+During our stay, the host, Sawsan, made sure we had everything we needed and served us a perfect breakfast in the morning.
 We chatted with the other guests over pastries and steaming cups of tea.
 Not surprisingly, the other guests were all from states far away.
 Rockport really does draw guests from across the globe.

 We stayed downstairs in “Sally’s Room.”
 (She wasn’t much of a smiler, was she?)
 It was spacious, and the bed was massive and sooo comfortable.
 Really amazing sheets too–we kept remarking upon the thread count!
 This room would be extra sweet in the wintertime as there’s a stove in the fireplace area.

-Periwinkle Cottage #2
+Periwinkle Cottage #2 Vacation Rental